Approved by Members’ Meeting 24th February 2019

 16.3 Captains’ Report Forms

-Both Clubs in any SCIO match are responsible for the submission of the captain’s report form on Cricket Stats.
-The form must be completed in full and accurately.
-Captains’ report forms must be submitted by 1800hrs on the Wednesday following the match.
-Whilst the Board would have the power to deduct points for non-completion, they would normally remind clubs that the return is outstanding, and only apply points deductions should a team not submit their return by a specific date thereafter.
+and accurately and must be submitted by 1800hrs on the Wednesday following the match.
+Whilst the Board would have the power to deduct points for non-completion, they would normally remind clubs that the return is outstanding, and only apply points deductions should a team not submit their return by a specific time thereafter.

 16.4 Penalties